Caching in Composer

 }

-is a name of the Query field.
+query - is a name of the GQL operation and menu is a name of the Query field.
 So in this case, instead of using a predefined TTL,

-resolver for 30 minutes (from the config above).
+Falcon-Server will cache the response of query.menu resolver for 30 minutes (from the config above).

-directive works on a Schema level only, meaning that you cannot mark existing Queries as cacheable by yourself via config to avoid introducing unintended behavior of the Extension.
+@cachedirective works on a Schema level only, meaning that you cannot mark existing Queries as cacheable by yourself via config to avoid introducing unintended behavior of the Extension.

 Overriding cache options